gulyslae/gulyslae.github.io/_posts/2019-08-08-SLAE32-msfvenom.md

     need 3 for the connect call
     00000029  CD80              int 0x80                 ; do the connect

-    0000002B  85C0              test eax,eax             ; 0x29 return will be in eax, if 0 connection has been completed. test eax,eax sets SIGN flag if eax is negative
+    0000002B  85C0              test eax,eax             ; 0x29 return will be in eax, if 0 connection has been completed
-                                                         ; (most significant bit is >7f). will set SIGN to true if connect fails
-    0000002D  7944              jns 0x73                 ; if SIGN flag is not set, jumps to 0x73 which next "logic" step
+                                                        ; test eax,eax sets SIGN flag if eax is negative (most significant ; bit is >7f). will set SIGN to true if connect fails 0000002D  7944              jns 0x73                 ; if SIGN flag is not set, jumps to 0x73 which next "logic" step

     0000002F  4E                dec esi                  ; if connection fails, try "esi times", when esi is 0xa (10)